Here’s the gist: Millennials aren’t lazy; they’re just insecure.

-Though I’ve enjoyed most of my career life in publishing and marketing, being a writer was never my dream.
-It wasn’t because I didn’t love writing; I simply loved it too much to risk hating it.
-I knew turning leisure into work meant reducing my margin for error in exchange for mass appeal.
-Still, when I first joined the corporate office at 19, I was often tasked to write (and will probably be doing it for a long time).
+Though I enjoyed most of my career life in publishing and marketing, I never wanted to write professionally in Singapore.
+It wasn’t because I didn’t love writing; I simply loved it too much to risk hating it by turning leisure into work and reducing my margin for error in exchange for mass appeal.

-For four years, I hosted journalists from Japan to Russia, proofread menus in French, edited company material in English, and made small talks in calculated intervals to SOS out of awkward silences through 7-course media tastings.
+For four years, I did marketing and PR for a Michelin-starred restaurant group that served (mostly) Crazy Rich Asians.
+I hosted journalists from Japan to Russia, proofread menus in French, edited company material in English, and made small talks in calculated intervals to SOS out of awkward silences through 7-course media tastings.
 Life was a carousel of press releases, media interviews and photoshoots.
-For two years after, I started a site with a digital publishing group in Singapore.

 Aim for progress, not perfection